-The Building & Grounds category consist of projects for the construction of public buildings; acquisition of property for future public buildings; major building maintenance, repair and replacement projects (other than Culture & Leisure Buildings and Facilities which are included in another category).
+The Community and Facilities element of the Comprehensive Plan provides that, through sound management and strategic investments, community facilities and services will be provided and maintained for all members of the Myrtle Beach community that promote health, safety and an enhanced quality of life in an efficient, responsive and sustainable manner.
+To ensure that City facilities are maintained and equipped to most efficiently serve the public, public facility needs are evaluated annually by department heads and included in the 5-year Capital Improvement Plan.
+The Building & Grounds category consists of projects for the construction of public buildings; acquisition of property for future public buildings; major building maintenance, repair and replacement projects (other than Culture & Leisure Buildings and Facilities which are included in another category).